 iii.
 "The example of the Macedonians is practical proof that true generosity is not the prerogative of those who enjoy an adequacy of means.
 The most genuine liberality is frequently displayed by those who have least to give.
 Christian giving is estimated in terms not of quantity but of sacrifice."
 (Hughes)

 i.
-In giving, the real issue isn’t giving money.
+In giving, the real issue isn't giving money.
 It is giving ourselves to the Lord.
-If we have really given ourselves to the Lord, then the right kind of giving will naturally follow.
+If we really give ourselves to the Lord, then the right kind of material giving will naturally follow.

 2. (6-8) Paul's tender, wise encouragement in giving.

 So we urged Titus, that as he had begun, so he would also complete this grace in you as well.
 But as you abound in everything; in faith, in speech, in knowledge, in all diligence, and in your love for us; see that you abound in this grace also.
 I speak not by commandment, but I am testing the sincerity of your love by the diligence of others.

 a.
 So we urged Titus, that as he had begun, so he would also complete this grace in you as well: Paul's associate, Titus, as the bearer of this letter, was supposed to encourage the Corinthian Christians to actually give him the collection, then he would give it to Paul.
 He was supposed to make certain that they actually followed through on what they had intended to do earlier.

 i.
 We might imagine that the Corinthian Christians were willing to take up a collection for the saints in Jerusalem and give that money to Paul to take with him to Jerusalem.
 But when things became difficult between Paul and the Corinthian Christians, they may have been less willing to take up the collection and put it in Paul's hands.
 One reason Titus was sent with this letter was to complete this grace in the Corinthian Christians and make certain they followed through on their original intent.